schubergphilis/mcvs-golang-action/README.md

-In summary, using this action will ensure that Golang code meets certain standards before it will be deployed to production as the assembly line will fail if an issue arrises.
+In summary, using this action will ensure that Golang code meets certain standards before it will be deployed to production as the assembly line will fail if an issue arises.

 ## usage